-The College must return any overpayment in unearned funds to the Department of Education no later than 45 days from the determination of a student's withdrawal.
+The college must return any overpayment of unearned funds to the Department of Education no later than 45 days from the determination of a student's withdrawal.
 The Office of Financial Resources returns funds in the following order:

-- Federal Pell Grant - Federal Supplemental Education Opportunity Grant
+- Federal Pell Grant

+- Federal Supplemental Education

+Opportunity Grant

-If the appropriate funds are not available in your account at the time required to return funds to the Department of Education, you must make repayment arrangements with the College.
+If the appropriate funds are not available in a student's account at the time the college is required to return funds to the Department of Education, the student must make repayment arrangements with the college.